exercism/v3/languages/fsharp/exercises/concept/numbers/.docs/instructions.md

 // => 1193.4
 ```

-Note that the value returned is a `double`.
+Note that the value returned is a `float`.

 ## 2. Calculate the number of working items produced per minute